-As described above on pages 14-15 of this Proxy Statement, the Compensation Committee engaged Pay Governance as its independent compensation consultant to advise the Compensation Committee on matters related to 2013 executive compensation.
+As described above on pages 14-15 of this Proxy Statement, the Compensation Committee engaged Pay Governance as its independent compensation consultant to advise the Compensation Committee on matters related to 2014 executive compensation.
 Pay Governance generally assists the Compensation Committee in fulfilling its responsibilities under its charter, including advising on proposed compensation packages for our top executives, compensation program design and market practices generally, guidance on how to appropriately compensate officers, and other topics as the Compensation Committee deems appropriate.
 The Compensation Committee has authorized Pay Governance to interact with management on behalf of the Compensation Committee, as needed, in connection with advising the Compensation Committee and Pay Governance is included in discussions with management.
-With respect to fiscal year 2013 compensation determinations, Pay Governance specifically assisted in the following:
+With respect to fiscal year 2014 compensation determinations, Pay Governance specifically assisted in the following:

-- evaluating and recommending adjustments to our peer competitor group; - benchmarking and analyzing executive compensation levels and recommending pay strategies for 2013; and - developing and recommending Performance Share Unit methodology, including calculations of relative Total Shareholder Return.
+- evaluating and recommending adjustments to our peer group; - benchmarking and analyzing executive compensation levels and recommending pay strategies (but not necessarily specific pay levels) for 2014; and

+• performing initial and ongoing calculations related to the Performance Share Unit grants to our corporate officers, including tracking and reviewing calculations of Total Shareholder Return relative to peers.

 Pay Governance is directly accountable to the Compensation Committee, which has sole authority to engage, dismiss, and approve the terms of engagement of the compensation consultant.
-During 2013, Pay Governance did not provide any other services to the Company.
+During 2014, Pay Governance did not provide any other services to the Company.

 Only two of the named executives of the Company are regularly involved in assisting the Committee in setting compensation parameters.
 In his role as our Corporate Executive Vice President, Human Resources, General Counsel and Chief Administrative Officer, Mr. Johst assists the Committee by providing data to the Committee's consultants, developing or modifying compensation plans and programs based on the Committee's input, and otherwise supporting the Committee's efforts to obtain the information and data required to make well-reasoned decisions regarding the compensation elements which comprise the Program.
 In his capacity as Chairman, President and Chief Executive Officer, Mr. Foster regularly participates in strategic discussions with the Committee regarding the design and scope of the Program to help ensure that the compensation elements, policies and practices underlying the Program are properly aligned with the Company's short-term financial and long-term strategic objectives.
-Mr. Foster also provides recommendations to the Committee in evaluating the individual performance of each executive officer (other than himself) to ensure that their respective levels of compensation take such performance into account.
+Mr. Foster also provides recommendations to the Committee regarding modifications to the Program which allow it to function more effectively in the context of our evolving business organization, and assists the Committee in evaluating the individual performance of each executive officer (other than himself) to ensure that their respective levels of compensation take such performance into account.
 As a matter of process, Mr. Foster and Mr. Johst frequently work collaboratively to analyze internal and externally-provided compensation data and information, and provide preliminary recommendations to the Compensation Committee during the course of the Committee's determination of annual compensation levels.
 Other than Messrs.
-Foster and Johst, none of our executive officers play a significant, ongoing role in assisting the Committee to set compensation parameters.
+Foster and Johst, none of our executive officers plays a significant, ongoing role in assisting the Committee to set compensation parameters.